MLB Odds: Brewers - Rockies Prediction, Pick, How To Watch

-It is game one of three between the Colorado Rockies and Milwaukee Brewers.
+The Colorado Rockies have won two straight over the Milwaukee Brewers.
 It’s time to continue our MLB odds series with a Brewers-Rockies prediction pick, and how to watch.

-The Rockies come in off of a 12-4 win against the Diamondbacks to avoid the sweep of the series.
-The Rockies are sitting just 9-20 on the season, partly due to an eight-game losing streak in April.
-There is not a lot of hope in Colorado right now.
-Not only are the Rockies bad, but they also have the fourth-oldest group of position players in the league and a pitching staff that is older than the league average.

-On the other side, the Brewers come in after taking two of three from the Angels.
-They sit at 18-10 on the season and are in second in the NL Central.
+The Brewers have lost three straight games, tying their longest losing streak of the season.
+They sit at 18-12 on the season and are in second in the NL Central.
 What is amazing, is they have done this without Corbin Burnes being dominant, and Brandon Woodruff making just two starts.
 This is not a star-studded roster, but they do all the small things to win baseball games.

+Conversely, the Rockies are on their longest winning streak of the season, winning three straight games.
+They have scored 22 runs in those three games, and have only allowed seven.
+This is huge for the Rockies, as they have been 29th in team ERA, 26th in bullpen ERA, and last in the league in WHIP.
+This may be the best stretch of pitching they have had all year long.

 Here are the Brewers-Rockies MLB odds, courtesy of FanDuel.